JamesGJ5-Learning-To-Code/todo-list/README.md

 button.toggle-display
 - Clicking this should:
--- i) Toggle whether the TODOs are hidden or not, by toggling class of "hidden" accordingly
+-- i) Toggle whether each of the TODOs is expanded (unhidden) or not, by toggling class of "hidden" accordingly

 # Notes